Maurizio Giugliano: Trial, imprisonment, and death

 Giugliano was eventually remanded for three of the six murders: those of Stroppa, Rosa and Meschi.
 During the trial for the Stroppa murder, it was ruled that he was of unsound mind and thus acquitted by reason of insanity.
-For the Rosa trial, Giugliano himself confessed to the murder, but later retracted his confession.
+For the Rosa trial, Giugliano himself confessed to the murder but later retracted his confession.
 As witnesses were unable to conclusively confirm that he was the man seen walking away with her, he was acquitted of her murder as well.

 When put on trial for the Meschi murder in 1986, he was successfully convicted and sentenced to 17 years and 8 months imprisonment, largely thanks to the witness testimony of the man who had seen him walking away from the crime scene.
-The psychiatric reports performed during the three trials produced very different outcomes, which caused confusion over Giugliano's mental state.
+The psychiatric interviews performed during the three trials produced very different outcomes, causing confusion over Giugliano's mental state.
 He was never charged with the murders of Lupi, Durante and Skerl, which, coupled with his acquittal in the Rosa case, remain unsolved.

 Once incarcerated in Rebibbia, Giugliano shared a cell with Agostino Panetta, leader of the 'Clockwork Orange Gang' who had been imprisoned for robbery.
-Giugliano supposedly confided to him that he was responsible for the murders of Rosa and Maria Negri, who was killed inside her home in Cavallino on August 3, 1983.
+Giugliano supposedly confided to him that he was responsible for the murders of Rosa and Maria Negri, who was killed inside her home in Cavallino on 3 August 1983.
 In his account, he was reportedly in Veneto for a summer vacation with his wife and brother-in-law, and while pumping gas, he noticed Negri.
-Feeling an urge to kill, he made up an excuse to his relatives and drove to the woman's house, where he strangled her with an electric wire.
+Feeling the urge to kill, he made up an excuse to his relatives and drove to the woman's house, where he strangled her with an electric wire.
 He then hurried back to his car and returned.

 When questioned by the authorities, Giugliano claimed he had never confessed to any such murder, and was thus acquitted due to insufficient evidence.
 His confession for the Rosa murder was also retracted; moreover, some inconsistencies were noted in Panetta's retelling when compared with how the body was located.
 As a result, Giugliano was acquitted of the crime yet again.

-For the remainder of his incarceration, Giugliano gained notoriety for his violent behavior.
-On October 27, 1988, when put on trial for theft and robbery committed in 1982, he threw handcuffs at the court.
+For the remainder of his incarceration, Giugliano gained notoriety for his violent behaviour.
+On 27 October 1988, when put on trial for theft and robbery committed in 1982, he threw handcuffs at the court.
 In November 1989, during the trial for the Rosa murder, he hurled a chair at the judges and threatened to kill them.
-In 1990, he was admitted to the Montelupo Fiorentino Judicial Psychiatric Hospital, where he remained for three years until he was ordered to be transferred - the reason for this was that he suffocated a fellow inmate with a pillow when he denied to give him a cigarette.
+In 1990, he was admitted to the Montelupo Fiorentino Judicial Psychiatric Hospital, where he remained for three years until he was ordered to be transferred - the reason for this was that he suffocated a fellow inmate with a pillow when he refused to give him a cigarette.
 From there, Giugliano was transferred to a hospital in Reggio Emilia, where he died the following year of a heart attack.